 5. Grab the attention.

 Presentations can be mundane, long and uninteresting.
 You can change that easily by creating variations in your tone, volume and speed.
 Do not let the audience doze off.
 Keep them engaged in the material by keeping the presentation interactive.
 Your presentation templates should help you do that!
+To grap attention you can use your wisely.
+By lowering and raising up your voice you can take them to your point again.
+One of the best advices on grabbing attention gave by Enplug team mentioning on their article:

 6. Smile and make eye contact.

 This may very well be the first thing that comes to mind when it comes to public speaking.
 Smiling and making eye contact with the audience will make you seem more friendly and keep your audience more engaged with your delivery.
 It shows them that you value their interest and that they should value what you have to say too.
+Of course it's not okay to smile all-the-time.
+Don't be a crazy smiling person.
+Know to control your mimics and gestures while you need to.
+If you are telling a story about a serial killer it might not be a perfect time to smile.

 7. Capitalize on your personality.